randomdvc/PalaFilesDecrypter/README.md

 # FileDecrypter
-An Application to decrypt .pala files
+An Application to decrypt Palafiles